jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 1. How does Richard Stallman react at the end of the movie of the success of the Linux kernel to the exclusion of the GNU tools?

-1. As a follow up - why do you think this is so?
+1. What is the main argument between *"Free Software"* and *"Open Source"*?

 ### Podcast Questions